-If you want enhanced AD DS functionality, bi-directional synchronization, and other management capabilities, you can upgrade your free subscription to a paid premium subscription.
+If you want enhanced Active Directory Domain Services (AD DS) functionality, bi-directional synchronization, and other management capabilities, you can upgrade your free subscription to a paid premium subscription.
 For details see Azure Active Directory editions.

 For more information about Office 365 and Azure AD, see Understanding Office 365 Identity and Azure Active Directory.